GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 ```

 Since the sum increases with increasing numbers of observations, the resulting sum of squares are normalized by the respective degrees of freedom.
 This gives us:
-* the mean observation sum of squares
+* the mean observed sum of squares
 * the mean model sum of squares
-* the mean residual sum of squares, i.e. the mean squares error if the model is a simple linear regression model.
+* the mean residual sum of squares, i.e. the mean squared error if the model is a simple linear regression model.

 ```r